 The extensive genealogical database compiled by The Church of Jesus Christ of Latter-Day Saints (a Mormon project to categorize as many lineages as possible) includes an intriguing, though user-submitted, un-footnoted and unverified entry for a James Smith, who was christened in Ochiltree in August, 1646.
 According to the entry, he married a woman named Janet Robb on June 8, 1671.
 Even today, Ochiltree only has about 1,200 people but it will take more research to determine whether this could have been a relation.

-The first wave of Scots to settle in Ulster were from Ayrshire, recruited by two Ayrshire Scots - James Hamilton and Hugh Montgomery – who had been granted land in Northern Ireland by the king.
+The first wave of Scots to settle in Ulster were from Ayrshire, recruited in 1606 by two Ayrshire Scots - James Hamilton and Hugh Montgomery – who had been granted land in Ulster by the king.
 Hamilton’s share of the territory included the River Bann and the area around Coleraine, where we know neighbors of the Smiths in New Hampshire once lived.

 By the end of the century, the Presbyterian Scots in Ireland were suffering from laws which favored Anglicans, who were mainly the descendants of English settlers.
 The Woolens Act of 1699, prohibiting the export of linen cloth, dealt a crippling blow to the Scottish weaving industry in Ulster.
 Legislation restricting Presbyterians from holding office and exorbitant increases in rent squeezed the Scotch-Irish further.
 By 1710, most of the farm leases granted to the Scottish settlers in the 1690's had expired and were up for renewal.
 Finally, when a fourth successive year of drought ruined crops in 1717, serious preparations for migration began.